robvlees/robvlees.github.io/_posts/2025-05-30-why-i-use-a-static-site-generator.md

 ---
 layout: post
-title:  "Why use a static site generator"
+title:  "Why I use a static site generator"
 date:   2025-05-30 10:50:07
 categories: development
 description: "There are many ways to make a website, but what about static site generators"